GardeningGrowing PotatoesVegetable Gardening

 Can You Eat Potatoes Right After Harvest?

-If you manage to succeed in growing your very own potatoes, and you get a good amount of them on harvest day, chances are you will be incredibly eager to try them out and use them in a meal, so that you can finally enjoy the labour you put into them.
+If you manage to succeed in growing your very own potatoes, and you get a good amount of them on harvest day, chances are you will be incredibly eager to try them out and use them in a meal, so that you can finally enjoy the labor you put into them.

 But…can you eat potatoes right after the harvest?
 As in, straight after you’ve pulled them from the ground?